 It was a typical summer evening in July 2018.
-Dan Boswell went home to let the dog out, and then, in an instant, his life changed.
+Dan Boswell went home in Mankato, Minnesota, to let the dog out, and then, in an instant, his life changed.

-“My arm seemed funny, and then, boom, I hit the floor,” said Boswell of Mankato.
-“I fell by the front door, and I crawled up the stairs to find my phone, and I called my wife.”
+"My arm seemed funny, and then, boom, I hit the floor," says Dan.
+"I fell by the front door, and I crawled up the stairs to find my phone, and I called my wife."

-The next several hours would be a blur of emergent medical care followed by days in the Intensive Care Unit, as it was clear that Boswell had just suffered a major stroke.
+The next several hours would be a blur of emergent medical care followed by days in the Intensive Care Unit, as it was clear that Dan had just suffered a major stroke.

-“There’s no cognitive impairment; it’s in there, but you can’t bring it out,” Krenik-Hoffman said.
-“It’s gotten much better.
+"There's no cognitive impairment; it's in there, but you can't bring it out," Sarah says.
+"It's gotten much better.
 We started by having him look at something and telling him what it was.
-He’s really improved from that point.”
+He's really improved from that point."

-Boswell began with inpatient rehabilitation at Mayo Clinic in Rochester for 25 days, where he began speech, physical, occupational and recreation therapies.
-After being discharged in August, his wife drove him to Rochester to continue therapy until he began treatment three days per week in the Physical Medicine & Rehabilitation Department at Mayo Clinic Health System in Mankato on Oct.
-17, 2018.
+Dan began with inpatient rehabilitation at Mayo Clinic in Rochester for 25 days, where he began speech, physical, occupational and recreation therapies.
+After being discharged in August, his wife drove him to Rochester to continue therapy until he began treatment three days per week in the Physical Medicine & Rehabilitation Department at Mayo Clinic Health System in Mankato in October 2018.

-For the past few months, Boswell has been working on movements and exercises to improve movement on his right side.
-He’s also been working in earnest on his speech.
+For the past few months, Dan has been working on movements and exercises to improve movement on his right side.
+He's also been working in earnest on his speech.

-“We’ve been working on learning to read, reading comprehension and spelling, and that’s all getting much better,” Krenik-Hoffman said.
-“We have also been working on speech production and articulation.
-We’ll give him phrases loaded with certain sounds that he has particular difficulty with, and he’ll work on them, and after a while, his mouth gets tired.
-But he’s doing so much better.”
+"We've been working on learning to read, reading comprehension and spelling, and that's all getting much better," Sarah says.
+"We have also been working on speech production and articulation.
+We'll give him phrases loaded with certain sounds that he has particular difficulty with, and he'll work on them, and after a while, his mouth gets tired.
+But he's doing so much better."

-All of Boswell’s Physical Medicine & Rehabilitation providers work together to help coordinate his care.
+All of Dan's Physical Medicine & Rehabilitation providers work together to help coordinate his care.
 They discuss goals with him to help chart the right course.

-“I would like to go back to work,” Boswell said.
+"I would like to go back to work," Dan says.

-Boswell has started going to a stroke support group, which meets the second Thursday of the month, 4:30-6 p.m., at Mayo Clinic Health System, 1025 Marsh St., Room 2022.
-He said he would recommend that group to anyone who has experienced a stroke.
+Dan has started going to a stroke support group.
+He says he would recommend that group to anyone who has experienced a stroke.

 He also has another piece of advice.